Skip to main content

 It is just as important to know the limits as the strengths.
 ChatGPT cannot:

-• Access the internet in real time — it cannot check today's weather, look up live sports scores, or visit websites for you (though newer versions are gaining some of these abilities)
+• Access the internet in real time in the free version — it cannot always check today's weather or live sports scores

 • Take actions for you — it cannot send your emails, book your flights, or make phone calls.
-It can only write text that you then use yourself
+It writes text that you then use yourself

 • Give reliable legal, financial, or medical advice — always consult a professional for important decisions

-• Guarantee accuracy — it sometimes "makes things up" in a very convincing way.
-Researchers call this "hallucinating."
-Always verify anything that really matters
+• Guarantee accuracy — it sometimes makes things up in a very convincing way

 Ready to jump in?
-Here are five easy things to try right now:
+Here are five easy things to try right now.
+Each one takes less than a minute:

 1. Ask it to explain something: "What is two-factor authentication and why do I need it?"